-Federal Direct Unsubsidized Loan only: Repayment on the principal amount of the loan does not begin until six months after the student leaves school or drops below half-time status, BUT the student is responsible for the interest from the date of the last
+Federal Direct Unsubsidized Loan only: Repayment on the principal amount of the loan does not begin until six months after the student leaves school or drops below half-time status, BUT the student is responsible for the interest from the date of the last disbursement of the loan.
+The student may pay the interest monthly or quarterly, or may defer interest payments during school or the six-month grace period.
+Arrangements for payment are made by the student with the Department of Education.
+For independent students and dependent students whose parents cannot obtain a Federal Direct Plus Loan or for whom Financial Aid Services has made a professional judgment decision, the student may have additional unsubsidized loan eligibility up to:

 Dependent Student Independent Student

 Year 1-2 \$2,000 \$6,000

 Year 3-5 \$2,000 \$7,000

-For maximum u ndergraduate degree amounts avai lable. see vour Financial Advisor.
+For maximum undergraduate degree amounts available, see your Financial Advisor.